 One simple question homeowners never tend to ask themselves is “How secure is my home alarm system?”.
 Knowing the statistics behind how well a home alarm system can prevent theft & more can help give you greater peace of mind.

-First of all, do you really need to invest in one of the many home alarm systems currently on the market?
+First of all, do you really need to invest in a home alarm system currently on the market?
 Well, just consider the following statistics.

 In the U.S. alone, there are more than 1.7 million home burglaries every year, with the average value of goods stolen in each burglary working out to about $1,600.1 And if that’s just the average, then that means the cost to some people is much, much more.